The remarkable longevity of a 16th century song and tune

 All of which leads to Greensleeves because, as we will soon see, these ground basses are the foundation of the song.
 It would take some decades, though, for the Italian passamezzo antico to arrive at the English Greensleeves.

 In Pierre Attaingnant’s book of lute tablature, Dixhuit basses dances, Paris, 1530, there is a Gaillard which is clearly a very close variant of the passamezzo antico, showing that the idea had by then travelled from Italy to France.
 Royal Appendix 58 (British Library Additional MS 5665) is a musical commonplace book in use in the late Henrican/mid-Tudor period, containing partsong, possibly the earliest English virginal music, and lute music which probably dates from the 1550s.
-In it (at f.54v) is a very short untitled piece, clearly based on the passamezzo antico, showing its further spread across Europe and its arrival in England.
+On folio 54v is a very short untitled piece, clearly based on the passamezzo antico, showing its further spread across Europe and its arrival in England.
 (This piece is a version of the anonymous Queene Mariees Dump, which would later appear extended in the William Ballet lute book, c.
 1590 and c.
 1610, and in the Thomas Dallis lute book, c.
 1583–85.)
 It would still be another few years before grounds became foundational to English renaissance music composition, and it began with a royal appointment.

 The birth of Greensleeves I: lute manuscripts

-So now we’re ready for Greensleeves.
+This is the background to the composition of Greensleeves.
 Structurally, its chord sequence is a combination of the earlier and later versions of the passamezzo antico for the verse and the romanesco for the chorus:

 Greensleeves verse, passamezzo antico